tanveer-kader/rdbms-with-mysql/README.md

 VALUES(1, "Tanveer", "Kader", 25.50, "2023-01-01");
 ```

-Insert multiple rows at a time
+`VALUES`: Insert multiple rows at a time

 > insert some other data/rows to employees